-Nollywood actress Steph Isuma, popularly known as Calabar Chic is the founder of Pad Our Girls, a self-funded project she is using to provide free sanitary pads to underprivileged school girls cross the country on a monthly basis.
+Nollywood actress and Entrepreneur Steph Isuma, popularly known as Calabar Chic is the founder of Pad Our Girls, a self-funded project she is using to provide free sanitary pads to underprivileged school girls across the country on a monthly basis.

 The foundation was founded after her encounter with a young girl, who told her a story that reminds her of her childhood.
-She shared the story with The Nation.
+She shared the story in an interview with The Nation.

 She told me she would rather not go to school during her menstrual period to avoid getting stained and laughed at by her classmates.
 Her parents can’t afford to buy her sanitary pads so she would use old rags, cotton wool, old newspapers and other unhygienic materials just to manage her period.
 This brought back memories of my teenage years and how difficult and uncomfortable it was for me as a young girl like her who couldn’t afford it.
 It was at that moment I knew I had to take this up.

 I decided to help as many girls, especially those living in urban, but poor communities, who simply cannot afford sanitary pads, month after month.
 The girls miss out on crucial learning for at least three to five days monthly while their male counterparts further on.
 So, the POG initiative was borne out of the need to ensure that the average Nigerian girl has access to sanitary pads and also the knowledge necessary to ensure proper menstrual hygiene management and also to raise awareness on the challenges school girls face regarding menstrual hygiene.

 Since kicking off this project, I have been very determined to do it with or without help.
 So every month I set aside some funds with which I purchase sanitary pads in large quantities and I visit the girls in different schools where I share the pads and also educate them about their bodies and proper menstrual hygiene management.
 I enjoy the sessions with the girls mostly because I make it very interactive and answer their questions.